 - Why current board authority/orders are not able to maintain orderly marketing in the event of a disease outbreak?

 - Why is a predictable financial response to avian influenza needed?

 - What mechanisms already exist to provide required compensation?

+- Natural Products Marketing Act and Regulations

 - Contingency Funds

 - Health of Animals Act

-- Business Risk Management Programs
+- o Business Risk Management Programs

 - Private insurance

 - What new mechanisms are possible?

 - What conditions must exist to enable the mechanisms to work efficiently and effectively?

-- Is mandatory participation required and why?
+Is mandatory participation required and why?

 - What are the implications of adding mandatory insurance requirements on:

-- o Industry cost competitiveness?
+- Industry cost competitiveness?

-- o Pricing?
+- Pricing?

-- o Foregone opportunities?
+- Foregone opportunities?

 - Availability of government funding?

 - Other related considerations?

-As with Phase 1 considerable work has already been done, as such, focus will be on assessing that work identifying and filling any gaps and present the findings by way of a report to the boards and commission focussing on:
+Focus will be on assessing work from Phase 1 and identifying and filling any gaps to present the findings by way of a report to the boards and commission on: